Sequential learning and control: Targeted exploration for robust performance: Preliminaries

 \end{definition}

 The spectral content in the expected information matrix can be used to determine whether a signal is finitely exciting or not \cite{sarker2020parameter}.
 In deterministic system identification, estimation of unknown parameters is made possible if $\bar{\Phi}$ has full rank and is numerically well conditioned.
-Throughout the paper, we consider $L=n_\mathrm{\phi}$ spectral lines for simplicity, which is the smallest number required for finite excitation and results in a square matrix $\bar{\Phi}$.
-Thus, since $\omega_i \in \Omega_T, \, i=1,\dots,n_\mathrm{\phi}$, we set $T \geq n_\mathrm{\phi}$ and select $n_\mathrm{\phi}$ frequencies from $\Omega_T$.
+Since $\omega_i \in \Omega_T, \, i=1,\dots,L$, we set $T \geq L$ and select $L$ frequencies from $\Omega_T$.